Recent News

 Instagram: @crops_under_cover

-YouTube: Crops Under Cover
+YouTube: @Crops Under Cover

 On May 10, Crops Under Cover collaborator Briana Bazile will receive her MS in Entomology from the University of Kentucky.
 Briana has accomplished so much during her time with us and has been an important voice for rural black farmers across the state.
 Her on-farm trials and farmer surveys were an essential part of the Crops Under Cover grant, providing innovative data and much-needed outreach within the community.
 We couldn't be more proud - Congratulations, Briana!